Skip to main content

 Arthur B.C.
 Walker II Award

-The ASP’s Arthur B.C.
-Walker II Award was established in 2016 to honor an outstanding scientist whose research and/or educational efforts substantially contribute to those fields and who has (1) demonstrated a substantial commitment to mentoring students from underrepresented groups pursuing degrees in astronomy and/or (2) been instrumental in creating or supporting innovative and successful STEM programs designed to support underrepresented students or their teachers.

 The Arthur B.C.
+Walker II Award, established in 2016, honors an outstanding African American (or member of the African Diaspora) whose research and/or educational efforts substantially contribute to the fields of astronomy, astrophysics, space, or related sciences.
+The scientist is also recognized as a leader with a strong commitment to mentoring students from underrepresented groups pursuing degrees in astronomy and/or has been instrumental in creating or supporting innovative and successful STEM programs designed to support underrepresented students or their teachers.

-Walker II Award also includes an Arthur B.C.
-Walker II Scholarship which the recipient gives to a student of their choice.
-In addition, and perhaps even more important than the financial benefit, the prestigious scholarship from the ASP will help support the student’s academic and career goals.
+The Award also includes an Arthur B.C.
+Walker II Scholarship which the recipient gives to a student of their choice in support of the student’s academic career goals.

 Image Credit: Marc Hunter